- General info

 Click here for the food menu.
 The bar offers a great selection of beer, wine, and non-alcoholic beverages.

-We accept Cash, Visa or Mastercard, but cash is preferred, as there is a cost to us all for the convenience of credit cards.
+We accept Cash, Visa, Mastercard, and Discover, but cash is preferred, as there is a cost to us all for the convenience of credit cards.

 The Carpe is in downtown Fort Atkinson, on the south side of the Rock River on the one-way street of South Water St. West, accessed off South Main St. Click for MAP and directions.